 Where to stay in Pemuteran

 There are affordable hotels in Pemuteran, which also have outdoor pools.
-These include the Hotel Pondok Sari Beach & SPA Resort, the Tirta Sari Bungalow and the Kubuku Eco Dive Lodge and Yoga, where the staff teach you about local Balinese traditions.
+These include Hotel Pondok Sari Beach & SPA Resort, Tirta Sari Bungalow and Kubuku Eco Dive Lodge and Yoga, where the staff teach you about local Balinese traditions.

-High-end Pemuteran hotels include the Taman Sari Bali Resort and Spa, the Adi Assri Beach Resorts And Spa Pemuteran and the Matahari Beach Resort & Spa.
+High-end Pemuteran hotels include the fabulous Taman Sari Bali Resort and Spa and the Adi Assri Beach Resorts and Spa Pemuteran.

 Stop 6: Balian, for a super chilled beach retreat